| AV Rated Preeminent Martindale-Hubbell® | Super Lawyers® |

 [Department of Financial Protection and Innovation ("DFPI") Defense Law Firm - Lawyers representing California state registered Investment Adviser Representatives and Investment Adviser Firms]

 Diana P. Lytel is uniquely qualified as a defense attorney to oversee the CFA Institute Professional Conduct legal group given her work within the National Association of Securities Dealers (now FINRA), her experience in the Investigation Division at the Department of Corporations (Department of Business Oversight) and her tenure with Morgan Stanley's litigation department.
-Her specialized legal background with allegations of complex violations has been a great asset to our clients facing regulatory investigations.
+Her specialized legal background with allegations of complex violations has been a great asset to our clients facing regulatory investigations or periodical RIA audits.

 Ms. Lytel is recognized for her legal excellence by Super Lawyers® and with an AV Rating by Martindale-Hubbell®, the highest Preeminent "5.0/5.0" attorney rating in her profession.
 In 2017, she graced the cover of Verdict Magazine titled "Young Guns: Stars of the Wild West" where Ms. Lytel was featured on multiple pages.
 She consistently demonstrates leadership in her legal profession by holding both Executive & Board of Director positions with prominent law organizations, while also being appointed to Chair several of the Board's Committees.

-The majority of California DBO investigations begin with the filing of a consumer Complaint.
+We also advise RIA clients with most forms of California DFPI investigations.
+The majority of California DFPI investigations begin with the filing of a consumer Complaint.
 However, California DFPI Investigations also occur through sting operations, criminal conviction referrals and criminal investigations.
 The DFPI utilizes non-sworn civilian investigators to conduct non-criminal investigations.
 The DFPI also employs sworn Peace Officer Investigators to conduct criminal investigations against Licensees.

 California DFPI regulatory inquiries or investigations are typically handled with a written inquiry to the Licensee.
 Receiving a letter from California regulators asking for information can seem somewhat innocuous to Adviser Representatives.
 Unfortunately, these letters often mark the beginning of a very long and possibly detrimental series of events for Representatives.
 These letters typically do not raise alarm because they appear very straight-forward and make no mention of the gravity of the situation, but can end in disclosures, suspensions, fines, and possible barring from the industry.
 Due to the high-stakes involved, it is vitally important to respond promptly, consistently, and with a high degree of precision.
 A Registered Investment Advisor Representative should consider having legal counsel at every point in this process.
 The best opportunity to resolve any potential misunderstanding, or to properly defend yourself against allegations is at the initial inquiry stage.